Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Gaussian posterior of over the initial sample points}(\#fig:allinone)
 \end{figure}

-Before going to apply the same workflow at the field scale, the 1-D example presented here offer another useful feature of the BO workflow.
-Looking at \@ref(fig:allinone), we can see that the maximum of utility function is at the iteration \# 3 is in order of $10^{-6}$ .
-That shows that after optimization, even best point to be evaluated with expensive function has a very little utility.
-So can safely stop the process, since querying points to be sampled from the expensive function has a negligible potential to improve our search in optimization.
+Before applying the same workflow at the field scale, the 1-D example presented here offers another valuable feature of the BO workflow.
+Looking at \@ref(fig:allinone), we can see that the maximum of the utility function is at the iteration \# 3 is in order of $10^{-6}$ .
+That shows that after optimization, even the best point to be evaluated with an expensive function has very little utility.
+So we can safely stop the process, since querying points to be sampled from the expensive function has a negligible potential to improve our search in optimization.

 \newpage